Will-o'-the-wisp: Historical explanations

-However, the apparent retreat of ignis fatuus upon being approached might be explained simply by the agitation of the air by nearby moving objects, causing the gases to disperse.
+The apparent retreat of ignis fatuus upon being approached might be explained simply by the agitation of the air by nearby moving objects, causing the gases to disperse.
 This was observed in the very detailed accounts of several close interactions with ignis fatuus published earlier in 1832 by Major Louis Blesson after a series of experiments in various localities where they were known to occur.
 Of note is his first encounter with ignis fatuus in a marshland between a deep valley in the forest of Gorbitz, Newmark, Germany.
 Blesson observed that the water was covered by an iridescent film, and during day-time, bubbles could be observed rising abundantly from certain areas.
 At night, Blesson observed bluish-purple flames in the same areas and concluded that it was connected to the rising gas.
 He spent several days investigating the phenomenon, finding to his dismay that the flames retreated every time he tried to approach them.
 He eventually succeeded and was able to confirm that the lights were indeed caused by ignited gas.
-The British scientist Charles Tomlinson in On Certain Low-Lying Meteors (1893) describes Blesson's experiments as thus:
+The British scientist Charles Tomlinson in On Certain Low-Lying Meteors (1893) described Blesson's experiments.

-On visiting the spot at night, the sensitive flames retired as the major advanced; but on standing quite still, they returned, and he tried to light a piece of paper at them, but the current of air produced by his breath kept them at too great a distance.
-On turning away his head, and screening his breath, he succeeded in setting fire to the paper.
-He was also able to extinguish the flame by driving it before him to a part of the ground where no gas was produced; then applying a flame to the place whence the gas issued, a kind of explosion was heard over eight or nine square feet of the marsh; a red light was seen, which faded to a blue flame about three feet high and this continued to burn with an unsteady motion.
-As the morning dawned the flames became pale and they seemed to approach nearer and nearer to the earth, until at last they faded from sight.

 Blesson also observed differences in the colour and heat of the flames in different marshes.
 The ignis fatuus in Malapane, Upper Silesia (now Ozimek, Poland) could be ignited and extinguished, but were unable to burn pieces of paper or wood shavings.
 Similarly, the ignis fatuus in another forest in Poland coated pieces of paper and wood shavings with an oily viscous fluid instead of burning them.
 Blesson also accidentally created ignis fatuus in the marshes of Porta Westfalica, Germany, while launching fireworks.